 See http://wordpress.org/extend/plugins/plugin-visibility-manager/.
 Might get this into 1.1 after all, pending some tests

-#6 Updated by Boone Gorges almost 11 years ago
+#6 Updated by Boone Gorges over 11 years ago

 I've been playing with Yianni's plugin and it's really great.
 The only big downside is that it makes all plugins hidden networkwide by default, so after this plugin is activated someone will have to go down the plugin list and unhide the plugins that should be available to everyone.
 This should probably be done within a few days of when the upgrade happens.